puppetlabs-toy-chest/puppetlabs-aws/README.md

 ##### `load_balancers`
 *Optional* A list of load balancer names that should be attached to this autoscaling group.

+##### `target_groups`
+*Optional* A list of ELBv2 Target Group names that should be attached to this autoscaling group.

 ##### `subnets`
 *Optional* The subnets to associate with the autoscaling group.

+##### `termination_policies`
+*Optional* A list of termination policies to use when scaling in instances.
+For valid termination policies, see [Controlling Which Instances Auto Scaling Terminates During Scale In](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-instance-termination.html).

 #####`tags`
 *Optional* The tags to assign to the autoscaling group.
 Accepts a 'key => value' hash of tags.
 The tags are not propagated to launched instances.